 I began to put this strategy to work in conversations with family.
 Rather than come at them with what I believed their faith leaders said that is wrong, I used quotes from what their faith leaders said that is right.
 The effect of this worked so that they let down their guards.
 By “speaking their language,” I was no longer perceived as attacking, but dialoguing.
 And when you show someone that you’re genuinely interested in what they have to say, they tend to be more interested in what you have to say, too.

 3) Trust that God is your vindicator.

-I’m happy to report that now some 16 years later, although my family doesn’t always “get” me, they are no longer hostile my faith.
-And in fact, some have had their own experiences with God in their own ways.
+I’m happy to report that now some 16 years later, although my family doesn’t always “get” me, they are no longer hostile toward my faith.
+In fact, some have had their own experiences with God in their own ways.
 And this brings me to the final, crucial point: You must trust that God is your vindicator.

 I teach an entire chapter on this concept in my book, Activating the Power of God’s Word.
 But suffice it to say, to vindicate means “to show something to be right or accepted.”
 Using arguments and persuasive techniques, many of us try to be our own vindicators.
 And as I learned, constant striving to defend or prove yourself only serves to make you and the others frustrated.

 The Psalms boast that “the Lord will vindicate his people” (Ps.
 135:14).
 What this means is that you can close your mouth and let God do the talking for you.

 It won’t be in your timing; it’ll be in His.
 God’s timing is always worth the wait.

 Here’s the reality: The understanding or acceptance of your family or friends in regard to your faith probably won’t happen overnight.
 Like it did for me, it might even take years.
 And that’s typically because there are issues in you and them that need to be worked out, which is a process.